fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 The Authentication process can be carried out using both the same-device and cross-device modes described above.
 For the User Experience functional requirements that MUST be addressed, please refer to the functional requirements for `remote presentation`_ in same-device and cross-device modes.

-From a User Experience perspective, the Authentication process differs from the Presentation process only in how it is initiated, which is through a dedicated :ref:`Authentication Button`.
+From a User Experience perspective, the Authentication process differs from the Presentation process only in how it is initiated, which is through a dedicated :ref:`brand-identity:Authentication Button`.

 To ensure a consistent and seamless Authentication process across all Relying Parties, each Relying Party MUST follow the visual and User Experience requirements outlined below and SHOULD use the open-source assets available in the Official Resources.